MicHuang/KMP_Modeling_Doc/problem_statement.md

 ####3.2.2 Security Properties

      (1)RKMP: As we discussed in section 2, RKMP is a modified version of IKEv2, that is to say, the properties are very similar to IKE.
 Such as automatically exchange keying material, set up a shared session secret from which cryptographic keys are derived.
+In all, the properties could be simplified as two things: First, authenticate the other peer during the exchange.
+Second, build a security channel between the two peers for secure communication.Unlike IKE only support devices which deploying IPsec, RKMP could be used integrated with TCP-AO, BFD or even RSVP-TE.
+Although the payload will certainly be different depending on the different authentication mechanism, but the properties will be the same

      (2)MaRK: